zessu/reddit-sub-ai-analysis/README.md

 <br /> <br />
 ![Reddit Sub AI agent](fetcher.png)

-This data is then loaded into your workflow where you define what you want to extract from it (Sentiment analysis).
+This data is then loaded into your workflow where you define what you want to extract from it (Sentiment analysis). <br />

-<br /> <br />
 ![Workflow example diagram](workflow.png)

 ### Technical Details